 Medical Justice will asses opportunities to intervene in cases where we have expertise and evidence, especially highlighting what we regard as systemic issues occurring in many or all of the 11 immigration removal centres in the UK.

-2012 : Medical Justice applies to intervene in the case of HA (Nigeria) * - the mistreatment of a man with mental illness.
+2012 : Medical Justice and Mind intervene jointly in the case of HA (Nigeria)* - the mistreatment of a man with mental illness.

 *R (HA (Nigeria)) v Secretary of State for the Home Department (Rev 1) EWHC 979 (Admin)